Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 deriving via (DerivePConstantViaData Plutus.ScriptPurpose PScriptPurpose) instance (PConstant Plutus.ScriptPurpose)
 ```

-`DerivePConstantViaData` takes in 2 type parameters-
+`DerivePConstantViaData` takes in 2 type parameters:

 - The Haskell type itself, for which `PConstant` is being implemented for.
 - The Plutarch synonym to the Haskell type.